snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-red-cheeked-cordon-bleu-released.md

 <h2><a name="xxx">1.
 New enrichment: useragent parsing using ua_parser</a></h2>

-Since close to its inception, Snowplow has used the [user-agent-utils] [user_agent_utils] Java library to perform useragent parsing.
+Since close to its inception, Snowplow has used the [user-agent-utils] [user-agent-utils] Java library to perform useragent parsing.
 Various limitations with that library have led us to explore and evaluate other options, including the [ua-parser] [ua-parser] project with its [uap-java] [uap-java] library for the JVM.
 Testing suggests that this library handles some useragent strings (such as mobile app useragents) better than user-agent-utils.

 As part of our move towards pluggable enrichments, from this release Snowplow users can employ user-agent-utils, or ua-parser, or both, or neither.
 We believe we are the first analytics platform to give users such a high degree of choice in their Enrichment process.